b.1715 d.10 May 1787

-Sir William Watson’s characters was affectionately and accurately drawn by his warm and constant friend, Dr Garthshore.
-"As a physician," writes he, "his humanity, assiduity, and caution were eminently conspicuous; and his exact observances of the duties of social politeness must ever be remembered with pleasure by all those who enjoyed the happiness of his acquaintance.
-The smile of benignity was always displayed on his countenance; he inevitably continued the general, the ready, and the obliging friend of mankind; he was respectful to the elder and superior, encouraging to the younger, and pleasant and easy to all with whom he had any intercourse.
-The same affability and good humour which adorned his character in public life was preserved also in the bosom of his family, and endeared him to all those who were more immediately around him" (1).
-Sir William Watson’s portrait by Abbot is at the Royal Society.
+Sir William Watson’s character was affectionately and accurately drawn by his warm and constant friend, Dr. Garthshore.
+"As a physician," writes he, "his humanity, assiduity, and caution were eminently conspicuous; and his exact observance of the duties of social politeness must ever be remembered with pleasure by all those who enjoyed the happiness of his acquaintance.
+The smile of benignity was always displayed on his countenance; he invariably continued the general, the ready, and the obliging friend of mankind; he was respectful to the elder and superior, encouraging to the younger, and pleasant and easy to all with whom he had any intercourse.
+The same affability and good humour which adorned his character in public life was preserved also in the bosom of his family, and endeared him to all those who were more immediately around him."* Sir William Watson’s portrait by Abbot is at the Royal Society.
 It was engraved by Ryder.
 He was the author of—

 Experiments and Observations on Electricity.
 8vo.
 Lond.
-1745
+1745.

-Account of a Series of Experiments instituted with a view of ascertaining the most successful Method of inoculating the Small-pox.
+Account of a Series of Experiments instituted with a view of ascertaining the most successful Method of inoculating the Smallpox.
 8vo.
 Lond.
 1768.

-William Munk(1) See Pulteney’s Biographical Sketches
+[(1) See Pulteney’s Biographical Sketches]

 (Volume II, page 348)